kakke14/Graph-based-incremental-change-of-safety-analysis-in-construction/README.md

   * **mapping.pl** consist of predicates that allow the user to map from local IDs (integer-based) to IFC Guid (String-based)
   * **parent_relation.pl** consists of predicates that capture the relations (i.e., edges) between elements (nodes)
   * **schedule.pl** consist of the predicates that defines relations between BIM objects and the State nodes
-  * **spatial_artefact.pl** consist of the predicates that describes the spatial artefact and bim object nodes
+  * **products.pl** consist of the predicates that describes the spatial artefact and bim object nodes
   * **graph.html** contains a browserbased visualization of the resulting graph network

 ## How to get started